To access the Portainer API, you will need a few things:

 Once the user has been created, you can add an access token to that user.
 The access token will provide the same level of access to Portainer functionality as would be available to that user had they logged into the Portainer UI.

-Once logged in as the user, click on my account in the top right.
+Once logged in as the user, click on your username in the top right and then select My account.

 Scroll down to the Access tokens section.
 Here you can see any access tokens that exist for the user.